yaowang-space/yaowang-space.github.io/_pages/about.md

 ---
 ### 🔬 Research Focus
-My research revolves around **Earth system evolution**, with key interests in:
+My research revolves around **earth system evolution**, with key interests in:

 * 🌋 **Petrology & Geochronology** – Investigating the evolutionary pathways of the lithosphere.
 * 🔢 **Computational geosciences** – Employing mathematical and quantitative approaches to unravel physical and chemical mechanisms of geological phenomena.